chriz2600/DreamcastHDMI/README.md

 ![Photo][IC401photo]

 It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand - mine is not :) - it should be manageable.
 Lots of flux is the key.
-Soldering to the audio DAC should be much easier, because it's pitch is much larger :)
+Soldering to the audio DAC is be much easier, because of it's larger pitch :)

 It should be possible to design a flatflex cable which is soldered directly to the VideoDAC - like the [UltraHDMI] is doing ([UltraHDMI Flatflex])